nflx/bashpy/README.md

 - Make it easier to write code inline compared to examples.

 # Credits
-- Luabash, for ideas on how to increase the usability.
+- [Luabash](https://github.com/alfredopalhares/LuaBash), for ideas on how to increase the usability.
-- Bash, for what would my life be without it.
+- [Bash](https://www.gnu.org/software/bash/), for what would my life be without it.
 Also great docs and examples!
-- Ian Pudney and LiveOverflow youtube channel for inspiring me to try and build a bash loadable builtin.
+- [Ian Pudney](https://github.com/IanPudney) and [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w) for inspiring me to try and build a bash loadable builtin.

 # LICENSE
 GPLv3, See the file [COPYING](COPYING)

-   Copyright (C) 2019  Emil Lind - `<emil@sys.nu>`
+   Copyright (C) 2019  Emil Lind - `<github@sys.nu>`

    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by